ZHAW-Infosec-Research-Group/DIMBA/Vulnerabilities.md

 **Check**: Works

-Note: Missing / in solution: && cat data/data... should be && cat /data/data...

-Note: But this means the meta ssettings are now exploitable, so the entry "Non-attackable screens" is no lomger correct.

 ### 31: Two-Factor Authentication I - Replaying Codes (easy)
-To confirm a paymemnt, the user gets a payment confirmation code by SMS.
+To confirm a payment, the user gets a payment confirmation code by SMS.
 Note that the SMS is simulated and written to the server output.
 This code is generated and used in an insecure way.
-A first problem is that it is not bound to a specific payment and that it can be used for multiple payments.
+A first problem is that it is not bound to a specific payment and that it can be used for multiple payments - so it's not a one time payment code as it is supposed to be.
+This means that, e.g., a

-**Goal:** Exploit the vulnerability by reusing the payment code of a previous payment to confirm anotehr payment.
+**Goal:** Exploit the vulnerability by reusing the payment code of a previous payment to confirm another payment.
 Obviously, this is trivial to do.

 **Check**: Works

-Addd "stars" in the server log before and after the SMS content

-The text in the app should be:

-A confirmation code was sent to you by SMS (you can get it from to the server output).
-Enter the code to conform the payment.
-(To prove that you cracked the code generation algorithm, enter the code that will be used 2020-02-31 12:00:00.
-If the paymant is accepted, you have succeeded!)

 ### 32: Two-Factor Authentication II (easy)